+Issuer.
+This approach keeps the Group intact in resolution and safeguards the bank-insurance model in going concern.
+It is crucial that there are adequate liabilities eligible for bail-in.
 This is measured by the minimum requirement for own funds and eligible liabilities ("MREL").
-As at 31 March 2018, the MREL ratio based on instruments issued by KBC Group NV stood at 23.5% of risk weighted assets.
-Based on the broader SRB definition, which also includes eligible instruments of the operating company, the MREL ratio amounts to 24.8%.
-The SRB requires KBC to achieve a ratio of 25.9% by 1 May 2019 using eligible instruments of both KBC Group NV and the operating company.
+As at 31 December 2018, the MREL ratio based on instruments issued by the Issuer stood at 25.0% of risk weighted assets (the 'point of entry' view).
+Based on the broader SRB definition, which also includes eligible instruments of KBC Bank NV, the MREL ratio amounted to 26.0% of risk weighted assets (the 'consolidated' view).
+The SRB requires the Issuer to achieve a ratio of 9.76% of total liabilities and own funds (which is equivalent to 25.9% of risk weighted assets) as from 1 May 2019 using eligible instruments of both the Issuer and KBC Bank NV.